Bangkok for Digital Nomads

 Grab and Bolt are the two most common ride-hailing apps in Bangkok.
 Grab is usually a bit more expensive, but it's what I typically use.
 It's also usually a bit more expensive than taxis hailed on the street, but you get the convenience of having a car pick you up from your location, and of also not having to interact with the driver.

-I've never had any issues beyond the car taking a while to arrive to pick me up, or drivers accepting rides then messaging you asking you to cancel.
+I've never had any issues beyond the car taking a while to arrive to pick me up, or drivers accepting rides then messaging me asking to cancel.
 Once I've got in a car, it's always got me where I want to go without a problem.

 Tuk-tuks